Java All Versions And Features - which version should be used

 Here are some of the key features of Java 11 in more detail:

-• New var keyword: The new var keyword can be used to declare local variables without specifying their type.
-This can make code more concise and easier to read.
+keyword can be used to declare local variables without specifying their type.
+This can make code more concise and easier to read. - New

 Java 12